-Acadia National Park is set along the amazing rugged coastline of Maine.
 Boasting the tallest Mountain on the East Coast, Cadillac Mountain, Acadia also has beautiful lakes, beaches, cool hiking trails, and so much more.
 You will not be able to stop looking around at the beautiful scenery as you hike or drive the Park Loop Road.
-Spend a day watching the water splash in Thunder Hole, eating delicious popovers at Jordan Pond, and searching for sea critters as the tide rolls out.
-Let me show you all the fun things to do and the best hiking trails for your family at Acadia National Park.

-Fun Acadia National Park Hikes & Cool Things to Do with Kids
+Best Things to Do in Acadia National Park & Hiking with Kids

 Jordan Pond and Jordan Pond House

 Jordan Pond is a beautiful 187-acre pond formed in the last glacial period.
 It’s a perfect spot for hiking with the kids.
 The Jordan Pond Path is a 3.5-mile hike around the pond.
 Visitors can hike all or part of it depending on your kids’ ability.

 From the parking lot, if you go to the left you will hike a boardwalk over the rocks and if you go to the right you will find a very flat path.
 If you plan to hike around the whole pond, I would suggest starting to the left on the slightly harder hike and end up on the flat path when the kids are worn out.

 FYI: There is no swimming in the pond.

 Jordan Pond House – Before or after your hike, make sure to stop at the Jordan Pond House which is open in season.
 It is the only full-service restaurant in Acadia National Park.
 The restaurant became famous in the 1800s for serving Maine’s popular Popovers and Tea.
 Enjoy the beautiful views while getting a great bit to eat.